 Address: P.za San Marco, 1, 30124 Venezia VE, Italy

-A tour of the Doge’s Palace is a wonderful way to experience and learn about the history of this beautiful city.
+A tour of the Doge’s Palace is an excellent way to experience and learn about the history of this beautiful city.
 You’ll get to explore all of the highlights of this historic landmark, from its ornate exterior architecture to the breathtaking paintings and sculptures that adorn the interior.
-Be sure to stay for one of the palace’s popular daily performances, which includes a spectacular clock show and a stunning music-and-lights display.

-See Related: Best Museums in Florence to Visit
+See Related: Museums in Florence to Visit

 7. Bridge of Sighs